cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### Troubleshooting

 Looking at APM, where do you see errors?
 Where are they coming from?
+How can we use the guided troubleshooting in APM to better understand?

 ## Part 2: Containerize it